LIPS-scheme/lips/REFERENCE.md

 ```
 (list->string _list)

-Function return string from list of characters.
+Returns a string from a list of characters.
 ```

 ## list->u16vector